wp-plugins/company-presentation/readme.txt

 = Known issues with themes =
 * Problem resolved (see changelog 3.0.0) - We are using bootstrap framework, which unfortunately uses very simple and frequently used classnames eg. "row", "col" and "container".
 This produces problems with some themes, that also uses these classnames.

-* Careerpages never show its content on page, when having Easy Google Fonts installed.
+Following themes is known to have this problem:

-Following themes is known to have this problem: Presscore.
+None.

 Please leave a note if you have more issues

 = Known issues with other plugins =
-No known issue with other themes or plugins.
+* Easy Google Fonts - Careerpages never show its content on page, when having Easy Google Fonts installed.

 Please leave a note if you have more issues